adhiiiii/AnalogBandGap/README.md

 CTAT-PTAT is most popular for both bipolar and CMOS technologies,

 Bandgap voltage reference is based on subtracting the voltage of a forward-biased diode (or base-emitter junction) having a negative temperature coefficient from a voltage proportional to absolute temperature (PTAT).
-As we shall see, this PTAT voltage is realized by amplifying the voltage difference of two forward-biased base-emitter (or diode) junctions.
+This PTAT voltage is realized by amplifying the voltage difference of two forward-biased base-emitter (or diode) junctions.
 A bandgap voltage reference system is shown below

 Simplified Circuit of a Bandgap Voltage Reference